/

 At most companies, A/B testing is a marketing tool.
 At Netflix, it’s infrastructure.

-Scale: Its experimentation platform runs thousands of tests across 270+ million members Netflix TechBlog.
+Scale: Its experimentation platform runs thousands of tests across 270+ million members.

-Speed: Bayesian sequential testing allows faster, statistically valid stops Netflix TechBlog.
+Speed: Bayesian sequential testing allows faster, statistically valid stops.

-Capital allocation: Experiments are portfolio-managed so resources flow to the highest expected “return” Netflix TechBlog.
+Capital allocation: Experiments are portfolio-managed so resources flow to the highest expected “return”.

 Case Study #1: Artwork Personalization

-Netflix tested thumbnails and found faces—especially expressive ones—drove more clicks Netflix TechBlog.
-It then went further, personalizing artwork based on your viewing profile TechCrunch.
+Netflix tested thumbnails and found faces—especially expressive ones—drove more clicks.
+It then went further, personalizing artwork based on your viewing profile.

 Case Study #2: “Skip Intro”

 A tiny button became a global behavior.
-The “Skip Intro” feature was validated by data and is now used 136 million times daily Forbes.
-That success led to more member-control features like autoplay previews and toggles The Verge.
+The “Skip Intro” feature was validated by data and is now used 136 million times daily.
+That success led to more member-control features like autoplay previews and toggles.

 Metrics Matter: From “Views” to Engagement Reports